huangli712/iQIST/docs/src/ch04/p_ncarlo.md

 The measuring period for the other physical observables are controlled by the *nmonte* parameter.
 See also [nmonte](p_nmonte.md) parameter for more details.

-> NOTE:
+!!! note

-> The histogram for the perturbation expansion series is measured in each Monte Carlo sampling step.
+    The histogram for the perturbation expansion series is measured in each Monte Carlo sampling step.

 **Comment**